Serving Springfield | Arlington | Alexandria | Fairfax

 Professional snake control services

 Snakes can be a frightening thing to behold for anyone.
 Poisonous or not, they strike fear in the heart of many and it’s understandable why.
 Knowing how to identify venomous snakes is important to stay safe in the case that one appears in or near your property.
-If you spot a snake, it’s time to call the experts at Connor’s Termite & Pest Control.
+If you spot a snake, it’s time to call the experts at Ehrlich Pest Control, formerly Connor’s.
 We can safely remove the snake for you, and help you prevent them from ever returning.
-Call us today to learn more!Back to Snake – Trapping – Removal – Exclusion
+Call us today to learn more!Back to Snake Trapping, Removal & Exclusion

 Types of Poisonous Snakes in Virginia